Houston Integrative Medicine

 Second, we believe in natural healing.
 The body has an innate ability to heal itself, we simply assist you on your journey towards wellness.
 While western medication is effective at treating many illnesses, it can also act as a double-edged sword; the chemicals in pills and other drugs can have many potentially harmful side effects.
 Our doctors take a comprehensive look at your medical concerns and prescribe the healthiest solution that is individualized for your needs.

 Third, the Center for Primary Care and Integrative Medicine seeks to reduce the increasingly prevalent abuse of narcotics.
-The United States consumes 60% of the world's narcotics, and these are increasingly prescribed unnecessarily.
+The United States consumes 60% of the world's narcotics and 99% of global Norco, and these are increasingly prescribed unnecessarily.
 This has adverse effects on the patient's body.
-This is not to say that medication/narcotics are bad, but we should reduce their use as much as possible without compromising pain control.
+More than 96,000 Americans and 4500 Texans died of drug overdoses in 2020 per CDC data.
+We should reduce their use as much as possible without compromising pain control.
 Today, more and more people are turning to natural methods of healing.
 The Center for Primary Care and Integrative Medicine incorporates the best of conventional and alternative medicine to provide the highest quality of care possible.

 Last, but not least, we strive to reduce the cost of medicine for both individuals and the nation.
 Health care costs have been rising for several years and remains a focus of worldwide discussion.
 National health expenditures have doubled over the past decade from $1.3 trillion in 2000 to $2.6 trillion in 2010.
+It exceeded $ 4 trillion in 2020 according to Center for Medicare & Medicaid services (CMS).
 Total health care expenditures grew at an annual rate of 4.4 percent in 2008, outpacing inflation and the growth in national income.
 Indeed, we are a nation providing the best "sick" care.
 If we looked at replacing "sick" care with preventative medicine, we would be a healthier and wealthier nation.
 Spending on new medical technology and prescription drugs has been cited as a leading contributor to the increase in overall health.
 The Center for Primary Care and Integrative Medicine focuses on prevention and treatment of chronic diseases such as hypertension, diabetes, obesity, and chronic pain.
 Integrative medicine has been known to be highly effective in the treatment of such illnesses.
 In addition,the Center also gives consults to patients who want to learn taichi and yoga to improve well being.